Disability PARTNERSHIP

 - The Halifax Panthers Wheelchair Rugby League team is hosting a fundraiser called “The …

-Our Meetings: We hold bi-monthly membership meetings to involve and engage disabled people by working in partnership with service providers mainly in local authority, health and transport services.
+Meetings: We hold bi-monthly membership meetings to involve and engage disabled people by working in partnership with service providers mainly in local authority, health and transport services.
 People with disabilities are given a voice and an opportunity to influence policy and service delivery.
 As a consequence, the disabled community is listened to and taken seriously thereby feel valued because they able to make a difference.
-Membership is free – join today

 Advice & Information: Our organisation focuses on engaging, involving and informing disabled people about the many changes and developments to services, for example welfare benefit reform; social housing changes; health and social care provision.
 By bringing disabled people together we can deliver peer support and also address issues of loneliness or isolation that disabled people may have.